-Delta Gamma was founded by Anna Boyd Ellington, Eva Webb Dodd and Mary Comfort Leonard on December 25, 1873, in Oxford, Mississippi, at The Lewis School for Girls near the University of Mississippi.
+Delta Gamma was founded by Anna Boyd Ellington, Eva Webb Dodd and Mary Comfort Leonard on December 25, 1873, in Oxford, Mississippi, at The Lewis School for Girls in Oxford, Mississippi.
 Founders Day is celebrated each year on or around March 15.
-To find a Founders Day celebration, please view this list of 2016 events occurring throughout North America.

-To foster high ideals of friendship, promote educational and cultural interests, create a true sense of social responsibility and develop the best qualities of character.
+As articulated in Article II of our Constitution, the objects of this fraternity shall be to foster high ideals of friendship among women, to promote their educational and cultural interests, to create a true sense of social responsibility and develop in them the best qualities of character.